vorce/forvillelser/posts/2020-05-08T17:05:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 #### Permissions

 After mounting in the docker socket into my app's container I hit the next issue.
-The user in the container doesn't have root access, nor read/write permission to `/var/run/docker.sock`.
+The user in the container doesn't have read/write permission to `/var/run/docker.sock`, nor root access.

-This took a while to get around, and I am not too pleased with the "fix" since it is quite brittle.
+This took a while to get around, and I am not too pleased with the "fix" since it's brittle.
-I ended up adding the user running the app to the group that owns docker.sock on the host in the [Dockerfile](https://github.com/vorce/playlist_log/blob/master/Dockerfile#L49) -- eeew.
+I ended up adding the user running the app to the group that owns docker.sock on the host in my [Dockerfile](https://github.com/vorce/playlist_log/blob/master/Dockerfile#L49) -- eeew.

 If I want to run the container on a different host I would most likely need to change that :/